TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 To make it easier to locate frameshifts and stop codons the '--frameline' flag can be used to add a row to the alignment that numbers the frame of each codon and quasi-codon.
 This line can be used to locate quasi-codons by looking for a change from one frame to another.
 Stop codons can be identified on the frameline by a '0'.
 Note that, for hits on the reverse complement strand of a sequence, the frames will be negative (i.e. -1, -2, & -3).

- Running the follwing comand will use the file gidA.fhmm, created in Practice 10, to search a single pHMM against the DNA sequence in the file target-gidA.fa using codon table 4.
+ Running the follwing comand will use the file gidA.bhmm, created in Practice 10, to search a single pHMM against the DNA sequence in the file target-gidA.fa using codon table 4.
 The '-o' flag will direct the standard output to the file gidA-frameline.out and the '--frameline' flag will add the frameline row to the alignment.

 ```bash
    % frahmmer --ct 4 --frameline -o gidA-frameline.out gidA.fhmm target-gidA.fa